johnalison/obsidian-notes/Journal/9 August 2024 Friday.md

 - Fixed the extra jet treatment for clustering.
 - Re:clustering Run2 on **cmslpc328**
 - Fixed the extra jet treatment for declustering

+Working the slides describing the treatement with dressed bs.